MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/02-Ex1-introduction-synthesize-exercise.md

     - Microsoft Teams
 ---

-# Exercise 1: Synthesize communication insights across Microsoft Team
+# Exercise 1: Synthesize communication insights across Microsoft Teams
 ---
 In today's dynamic business landscape, effective communication is key to staying ahead.
 As executives navigate the vast ocean of information, Microsoft Teams emerges as a powerful tool they can use to streamline their communication experience.
 Within Teams, Copilot empowers you with a quick and efficient overview of key discussions, ensuring that you stay informed without being overwhelmed.